charlesetc/quartz/content/a stroll through the internet.md

 I can always walk through this exact path again.
 I can see this path on a map of everything I have ever read or explored.

 I can create my own paths.
 I can choose their lighting and scenery.
 I can leave messages.
 For myself and others.
-I can share this path, linking someone else for a starting point to their walk.
+I can share this path, linking someone else to a starting point for their own walk.

 I might run into someone else along this path.
 In busier parts I would move hurriedly past them.
 But in the more remote corners, I might welcome a fellow traveler.
 We could work together, reading articles, discussing them, even writing them.